IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > This plugin can be used with any type of **Aspera Node**, either on-premises or ATS, provided that you have Node API credentials.
-> Those credentials can be either Node API user or Access Key (e.g. on ATS).
+> Those credentials can be either Node API user or Access Key (for example, on ATS).

 ### File Operations